Myob-EdwardZhou/MYOBExercise/README.md

 $ gem install bundler
 ```

-then In the extracted directory, install the prerequisite gems:
+then in the extracted directory, install the prerequisite gems:
 ```shell
 $ bundle install
 ```